Trust, in some form, is at the center of all financial transactions, and technology can enable and enhance that trust.

 Relationship trust is an additive value that builds on execution trust and describes what advisers can deliver when they understand, connect, and align with a client’s personal values and motivations.
-As with retail trading accounts, whether an investor has an adviser influences how much they trust financial services: Of those with an adviser, 69% have high or very high trust in financial services compared to 45% of those without an adviser.
+As with retail trading accounts, whether an investor has an adviser influences how much they trust financial services.
+Of those with an adviser, 69% have high or very high trust in financial services compared with 45% of those without an adviser.

 Technology can guide the form and frequency with which advisers communicate with clients and help them adapt accordingly to provide the right information at the right time for each client.
 It also can facilitate the development of more tailored products.
 Ultimately, technology-fueled personalization — direct indexing, AI investment strategies, etc. — strengthens the connection between investors and the investment industry.

 Demand for such products is high.
 The survey found that 78% of all retail investors and approximately 90% of those under age 45 are interested in more personalized investment products and services.

 Percentage of Respondents Who Want More Personalized Products/Services to Better Meet Their Investing Needs, by Age Group

 That financial technology adoption skews toward younger investors is no surprise, but as more assets are held by these “digital natives,” technology integration becomes ever more embedded in the client–adviser relationship.
 This influences how investors participate in the markets overall.
 For the first time in the Investor Trust series, access to the latest technology platforms and tools was cited as more important (56%) than having someone to navigate and execute the investment strategy (44%).